cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-`valkey` is a fast and lightweight key-value store built on the Valkey library.
+`Valkey` is a fast and lightweight key-value store built on the Valkey library.
 It offers a simple and efficient way to store and retrieve job metadata and state in `go-job`.

 </div>